ighour/my-next-adventure/README.md

 - https://www.mailgun.com/pricing/ (prod?)
 - https://sendgrid.com/pricing/ (prod?)

-- [ ] App Internationalization
-- - Check for packages and tools
-- - Start with port and eng

-- [ ] Adventure + Challenge Internationalization
-- - Check for packages and tools (would it work?? or need to save in DB??)
-- - Idea: intermediate table with AdventureTemplate and ChallengeTemplate lang.
-Can only have challenges from same lang as adventure.
-When create the adventure, save data from the lang and save which lang it is.
-- - Show lang in adventure listing and details.

 - [ ] Review nomenclatures (adventure, challenge etc)
 - - My Next Adventure (Adventure/Edition + Challenge)
 - - I Dare You (Edition + Challenge)